 And by the way, if you want the real culpability or blame, I would argue that this was known and the Obama administration actually did nothing about it.

-Now the question is, okay, where did this dossier on Donald Trump come from with this former MI6 guy, Steele, that actually had false information in it that said, Oh, Donald Trump was at the Ritz in Moscow, and he had two hookers that were urinating on his bed, which turned out to be false.
+Now the question is, okay, where did this dossier on Donald Trump come from with this former MI6 guy, Steele, that actually had false information in it that said, oh, Donald Trump was at the Ritz in Moscow and he had two hookers that were urinating on his bed, which turned out to be false.

 We haven't gotten a definitive answer on any of that.

-Now, what we heard is no votes were changed, no tallies were different, nothing happened, and apparently it was on both sides that they were just trying to sow chaos, not particularly pick one candidate over another.
+And apparently it was on both sides that they were just trying to sow chaos, not particularly pick one candidate over another.

-Sarah Carta uh of circa.com, Jay Seculo, the chief counsel for the American Center for Law and Justice and Counsel to the President, John Solomon of the Hill are here with us.
+Here to sort all of this out, Sarah Carter of circa.com, Jay Seculo, the chief counsel for the American Center for Law and Justice and counsel to the president, John Solomon of the Hill are here with us.

-Jay, let me let me start with you.
+Jay, let me start with you.

 I want to know who paid for this dossier.